liferay/liferay-central-test-2/readme/7.0/BREAKING_CHANGES.markdown

 ---------------------------------------

-### Changed the AssetRenderer and Indexer APIs to include the `PortletRequest` and `PortletResponse` Parameters
+### Changed the AssetRenderer and Indexer APIs to Include the `PortletRequest` and `PortletResponse` Parameters
 - **Date:** 2014-May-07
 - **JIRA Ticket:** LPS-44639 and LPS-44894

 #### What changed?
-The `getSummary()` method in the AssetRenderer APIs and the `doGetSummary()` method in the Indexer APIs have changed and must include the `PortletRequest` and `PortletResponse` parameters as part of their signature.
+The `getSummary()` method in the AssetRenderer API and the `doGetSummary()` method in the Indexer API have changed and must include a `PortletRequest` and `PortletResponse` parameter as part of their signatures.

 #### Who is affected?
-Any AssetRenderer or Indexer that needs to update these methods.
+These methods must be updated in all AssetRenderer and Indexer implementations.

 #### How should I update my code?
-Add the `PortletRequest` and `PortletResponse` parameters to the signature of your methods.
+Add a `PortletRequest` and `PortletResponse` parameter to the signatures of these methods.

 **Example**